NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 A 30-day recording costs $150 to $400 in most markets, including the meter rental, the install, the disconnect, and the data summary.
 For a borderline house that would otherwise face a $4,000 service upgrade, the recording is the cheapest possible tiebreaker.

 - New construction or recent move-in with no recording option.
 220.87 requires real data, either 12 months of utility history or a 30-day recording.
 A house that has been lived in for three months with no recording available cannot meet either condition.
-The 220.82 calc is the path.
+Use the applicable calculated path: normally 220.83(A) or 220.83(B) for an existing dwelling adding load, and 220.82 for new construction or a planned full service change.
 The NEC 220.82 walkthrough walks the calc line by line.

 - Major load broken or disconnected during the recording window.
 If the heat pump compressor failed in March and the air handler ran on emergency heat strips for a month, the utility data understates the real load.
 Same problem if the electric water heater was off for two months during a remodel.
-220.87 can pass an EV that 220.82 would fail, and a defensible quote runs both numbers and notes the disconnect.
+In that case the record may not represent the required load conditions; document the gap and use the method the AHJ accepts.

 What the Honest Quote Looks Like